 Over the years more than 1600 concerts have been presented and each year several new works are performed – over 500 compositions have had their world premieres at Summartónar, the vast majority of these written by Faroese Composers.

-Follow this link to see the: Summartónar 2020 program.
-Additional changes to the programme might occur.
+Follow this link to see the: Summartónar 2021 programme.

 A brief history of Summartónar